MIST: Multiple Instance Spatial Transformer Network: Introduction

 Training a pipeline that includes a non-differentiable selection/gather operation is non-trivial.
-To solve this problem we propose to lift the problem to a higher dimensional one by treating the parameters defining the interest points as slack variables, and introduce a hard constraint that they must correspond to the output that the heatmap network gives.
-This constraint is realized by introducing an auxiliary function that creates a heatmap given a set of interest point parameters.
+Thus, we propose to lift the problem to a higher dimensional one by treating the parameters defining the interest points as slack variables, and introduce a hard constraint that they must correspond to the output of the heatmap network.
+This constraint is realized by introducing an auxiliary function that generates a heatmap given a set of interest point parameters.
 We then solve for the relaxed version of this problem, where the hard constraint is turned into a soft one, and the slack variables are also optimized within the training process.
 Critically, our training strategy allows the network to incorporate both non-maximum suppression and top-K selection.
-We evaluate the performance of our approach for \CIRCLE{1} the problem of recovering the basis functions that created a given texture, \CIRCLE{2} classification of handwritten digits in cluttered scenes, and \CIRCLE{3} recognition of house numbers in real-world environments.
-In summary, in this paper we: \begin{itemize}[noitemsep,leftmargin=1.5em] \item introduce the MIST framework for weakly-supervised multi-instance visual learning; \item propose an end-to-end training method that allows the use of top-K selection; \item show that our framework can reconstruct images as parts, as well as detect/classify\\ instances without any location supervision. \end{itemize}
+We evaluate the performance of our approach for \CIRCLE{1} recovering the basis functions that created a given texture, \CIRCLE{2} detection and classification of handwritten digits in cluttered scenes, and \CIRCLE{3} object detection on natural images, all without any location supervision.

+\paragraph{Contributions} In summary, in this paper we: \begin{itemize}[noitemsep,leftmargin=1.0em] \item propose an end-to-end training method that allows the use of top-K selection; \item show that our framework can reconstruct images as parts, as well as detect/classify instances without any location supervision; \item outperform the state of the art in various scenarios, including on natural images. \end{itemize}